Last updated: July 26, 2024

 When reviewers get an "Invitation to review" email from Qeios and would like to accept it, they should simply click the link that they find in the email and click the "Accept" button on the invitation page that opens up.
 Upon acceptance, reviewers will receive an email with instructions and can proceed as follows once the review draft is created on Qeios:

-2. paste or write the review into the "Paste or write your Review here" field;
+2. paste or write the review into the "Paste or write your review here" field;

-3. click the "Post" button.
-That's it – the review will be made instantly available for anyone to read and cite.
+That's it – the review will be instantly available for anyone to read and cite.

 Peer reviews on Qeios require 3 pieces of information in order to be completed and posted: